human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 ## Completeness (asmgene)
 Another way to assess an assembly is via **completeness**, particularly with regard to expected gene content.
 If you have a reference genome that's been annotated with coding sequences, then you can use the tool *asmgene* to align multi-copy genes to your assembly and see if they remain multi-copy, or if the assembler has created a misassembly. asmgene works by aligning annotated transcripts to the reference genome, and record hits if the transcript is mapped at or over 99% identity over 99% or greater of the transcript length.
 If the transcript only has one hit, then it is single-copy (SC), otherwise it's multi-copy (MC).
 The same is then done for your assembly, and the fraction of missing multi-copy (%MMC) gene content is computed.

 A perfect asesmbly would have %MMC be zero, while a higher fraction indicates the assembly has collapsed some of these multi-copy genes.
+Additionally, you can look at the presence (or absence!) of expected single-copy genes in order to check gene completeness of the assembly.

+The output will be a tab-delimed list of metrics and the value of that metric for the reference and for your given assembly.
+The line **full_sgl** gives the number of single-copy genes present in the reference and your assembly -- if these numbers are off-balanced, then you might have false duplications, which are also pointed out on the **full_dup** line.
+For the multi-copy genes, you can look at **dup_cnt** to see the number of multi-copy genes in the reference and see how many of those genes are still multi-copy in your assembly.
+You can then use these values to calculate %MMC via the formula `1 - (dup_cnt asm / dup_cnt ref)`.

+Let's try running asmgene on `haplotype1` and `haplotype2` from the pre-baked verkko trio assemblies.

 ```
 ## asmgene